aruna-x/GitHub-Topic-Explorer/README.md

 - Refactoring:

   - At Breadcrumb.js line 26 there is a " > " character that **incorrectly** triggers an error in VS Code.
 I'd find a way not to set off those bells.
-  - A better way to handle state variables might have been to use Redux, Redux-Persist, and Thunk (all of which I'm familiar with) to alleviate prop drilling (Redux), persist state even on refresh (Redux-Persist), and pull in inital data before the app loads (Thunk middleware).
+  - A better way to handle state variables might have been to use Redux, Redux-Persist, and Thunk (all of which I'm familiar with) to alleviate prop drilling (Redux), persist state even on refresh (Redux-Persist), and pull in inital data before the app loads (Thunk).
+  - Improve semantic HTML

 - Additional Features: